hello-rust/show/episode/0/README.md

 ## Support!

-If you liked this video, [please subscribe to my channel](https://www.youtube.com/channel/UCZ_EWaQZCZuGGfnuqUoHujw) 😊.
-You will not regret this, I guess.
-If you're really digging this thing, [show your support on Patreon](https://www.patreon.com/bePatron?c=1568097).
+Preparing, recording, and editing an episode takes a substantial amount of time (around 30 hours total).
+I do all of this next to my fulltime dayjob.
-Thank you very much for considering a donation - no matter the amount.
+If you want to show your appreciation and want to help me keep the content free for everybody to enjoy, [please consider supporting me on Patreon](https://www.patreon.com/bePatron?c=1568097) - no matter the amount. ❤️